KehinaleK/Real-Time-Writing-Analysis/README.md

 The first step was to reconstruct our texts based on the idfx files and compare the results to the saved texts.
 For the reconstruction, we use the script `reconstruction.py`.

 This script goes through the entire csv and for each text, goes through each row to retrieve the action (add a string, erase something, move...) and the corresponding positions.
 The text is constructed based on a list that gets updated based on its indexes at each row.
-The performance of this script depends on the number of specific cases taken into account in the `retrieval` script as well as on some conditions dealing with the specifities on Word and how they may sometimes require some adaptations.
+The performance of this script depends on the number of specific cases taken into account in the `retrieval` script as well as on some conditions dealing with the specifities of Word and how they may sometimes require some adaptations.

 The script requires :